-“My headaches are so severe, that when I get an attack, which happens 3-4 times per week, I end up having to lie down in a dark room for hours until they stop.
+“My headaches are so severe that when I get an attack—which happens three to four times per week—I end up having to lie down in a dark room for hours until they stop.
 This has affected my work, life, and social functioning.
 In fact, I’m now unemployed because I couldn’t perform the functions of my job due to the severity and frequency of my headaches.”“My migraines cause extreme radiating pain from my neck all the way up through both sides of my head.
 When I’m having a migraine, I end up taking sick leave from work because I must lie down by myself in a quiet room.”

 The symptoms become markedly more severe between at the 30% and 50% rating levels, as evidenced by the rating criteria below:

-Chapter 4: How to Get 50 VA Disability for Migraines
+4. How to Get 50% VA Disability for Migraines

-There is a significant different between the 30% rating for Migraines and the 50% rating for Migraines.
+There is a significant difference between the 30% rating for migraines and the 50% rating for migraines.

-For example, look at this real denial letter from a VA Rater, for a veteran who was already ready at 30% for migraines, but was seeking an increase to 50% for migraines:
+For example, look at this actual denial letter from a VA Rater, for a veteran who was already ready at 30% for migraines, but was seeking an increase to 50% for migraines:

 “Although the medical evidence shows that the frequency of the headaches has increased, there is no objective medical evidence showing that these headaches are at all prostrating in nature which would affect economic inadaptability.
 However, based on the totality of the evidence which includes the veteran’s subjective statements, and resolving all reasonable doubt in his favor, we feel that the 30% rating threshold has been met justifying an increase at this time.
 A higher evaluation is not warranted unless the objective medical evidence shows very frequent, completely prostrating, and prolonged attacks productive of severe economic inadaptability.”

 The denial states the medical evidence did NOT show prostrating headaches or economic loss.